Pharmacy Residency Program - Sarasota

 - Conference Support: Education time and financial support to attend the ASHP Midyear Clinical Meeting and Florida Residency Conference

-- Leave: 28 PTO days (for vacation, sick days, interview days, etc.).
+- Leave: 120 hours (20 PTO days) - for vacation, sick days, interview days, etc..
 Any additional PTO hours accrued during the program are to be paid out upon residency completion.

 - Health Insurance: Medical, vision, and dental insurance offered with a low monthly premium.